saidvandeklundert/fortheloveofzig/errors.md

 ```

 We notice that the print statement from the function body was not executed.
 Instead, it immediately returned the error value `error.NotEven` that was returned by the `isEven` function.

+The source code for the examples can be found [here](https://github.com/saidvandeklundert/fortheloveofzig/blob/dev/src/errors.zig).